Jeffrey Epstein: Billionaire accused of sex crimes involving minors | DW | 08.07.2019

-The hedge fund manager has been accused of sexual acts with underage women.
+The hedge fund manager has been accused of sexual acts with underage girls.
 He was arrested over the weekend but has denied all charges.

 Billionaire financier Jeffrey Epstein was charged with sex trafficking of minors and sex trafficking conspiracy on Monday.
 The maximum sentence carries up to 45 years in prison.